UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team05-vision-language-action-models.md

 ## OpenVLA (Stanford, UC Berkeley, Toyota Research Institute)

+### Overview

+OpenVLA is an open-source alternative to RT-2, employs the same architectural structure, utilizing a VLM backbone repurposed to handle action tokens, but at a smaller scale.
+However, notable differences include training purely on the Open-X-Embodiment dataset which contains 1.3M robot trajectories, utilizing a duel vision encoder structure to capture spatial features.
+OpenVLA also explores fine-tuning strategies for it's components unlike RT-2, which kept the backbone pretrained weights frozen.

 ### Architecture

 OpenVLA uses a dual-encoder vision system combined with a large language model backbone to process visual inputs and generate robot actions.